mkj/dropbear/SMALL.md

 ## Tips for a small system

-If you only want server functionality (for example), compile with
+If you only want server functionality, compile with

 ```
 make PROGRAMS=dropbear